brycewray/hugo-site/content/posts/2023/02/some-future-now-css.md

 As usual, my timing was less than stellar.

-No sooner had I [finished revamping this site's styling setup](/posts/2023/02/using-dart-sass-hugo-taking-it-easy/) with the [`sass` package](https://github.com/sass/sass) than I learned that truly native *CSS Nesting* --- one of the reasons I'd long favored [Sass](https://sass-lang.com) in the first place --- might be arriving sooner than I'd thought likely.
+No sooner had I [finished revamping this site's styling setup](/posts/2023/02/using-dart-sass-hugo-taking-it-easy/) with the [`sass` package](https://github.com/sass/sass) than I learned that [truly native *CSS Nesting*](https://www.w3.org/TR/css-nesting-1/) --- as opposed to the non-native version which had long compelled my use of [Sass](https://sass-lang.com) in the first place --- might be arriving sooner than I'd thought likely.
 In essence: "the future is now" may not be accurate where CSS Nesting is concerned; but "some of the future is now" likely either is, or will be, before too long.

 Thus, I spent a good part of this past weekend getting comfortable with how native CSS Nesting will work.
 In the process, I also learned a few interesting (and occasionally annoying) facts about fully native CSS, both as it exists now and as it may soon exist.